Human rights groups ask IOC to move Olympics from China - WHIZ News

 He said boycotts are unlikely to change China’s behavior, but China might move if it sees its reputation damaged, particularly in Muslim-dominated countries.

-“China has reacted furiously to any suggestion that it is even mistreating the Uighur population, let alone committing genocide, so it likely to react very negatively indeed if other governments start to lead a boycott campaign,” Jones said.
+“China has reacted furiously to any suggestion that it is even mistreating the Uighur population, let alone committing genocide,” Jones said, “so it likely to react very negatively indeed if other governments start to lead a boycott campaign.”

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports